rorhug/tcal/README.md

 Very early on, I attempted making an existing program to work for my own timetable.
 A friend of mine had [written one](https://github.com/jameseggers/tcd-calendar) when he was in CS.
 However, it connected with the calendar in a way Google no-longer allows.
 The college portal pages had also changed slightly since it was written, requiring changes to the way lecture times were gathered from them.

-I'm not certain exactly at which point I decided I would build it as a web-app, however I knew it would be necessary for the secure "sign-in with Google" functionality (unless I was to force my non-CS friends to get their own API keys).
-A web-app removed the requirement for users to understand how to download and run the code themselves with an added benefit of running it for them once a day to catch up with any timetable changes.
+I'm not certain exactly at which point I started planning it as a web-app, however I knew web would be necessary for the secure "sign-in with Google" functionality (unless I was to force my non-CS friends to get their own API keys).
+A web-app removed the requirement for users to understand how to download and run the code themselves with an added benefit of running it for them once a day, catching up with any timetable changes.

-The group of people who were to be my first customers were a few of my new class mates... and I didn't want to come across as a [narcissist](https://upload.wikimedia.org/wikipedia/en/f/f8/Thefacebook.png).
+The group of people who were to be the first customers/testers were a few of my new class mates and I didn't want to come across as a [narcissist](https://upload.wikimedia.org/wikipedia/en/f/f8/Thefacebook.png).
+As I shared it with more groups of people, I decided to hold back on putting a/my name on it.
+At the bottom of email based communications, I included "Tcal is not an official Trinity College service".
+Anyone could reply to one of these emails or contact me through the [in-app messenger](https://www.intercom.com/customer-support-software) and ask whatever.
+No one came asking for my identity directly but I did end up meeting some users IRL, which was no problem.

 #### How it was found